marcanthonyconcepcion/GeometryDemo/README.md

 -	Cylinder**
 2. Sphere

-** Please take note that I treat Cylinder as a Prism based from this statement from Wikipedia:
+\** Please take note that I treat Cylinder as a Prism based from this statement from Wikipedia:\
-"A solid circular cylinder can be seen as the limiting case of a n-gonal prism where n approaches infinity."
+"A solid circular cylinder can be seen as the limiting case of a n-gonal prism where n approaches infinity."\
 Source: https://en.wikipedia.org/wiki/Cylinder#Prisms

 The objective of this project is to perform test-driven development to define each shape into production.
 The test methods of the following test classes are created first before creating each of the shape classes for production.
 1. Test Three Dimensional Shapes
--	test_rectangular_prism() to create and test Rectangular Prism class and to further test Prism class.
+-	test_rectangular_prism() to create and test Rectangular Prism class and to further test Prism base class.
 -	test_sphere() to create and test Sphere class.
--	test_cylinder() to create and test Cylinder class and to further test Prism class.
+-	test_cylinder() to create and test Cylinder class and to further test Prism base class.
 -	test_triangular_prism() to create and test Triangular Prism class and to further test Prism base class.
 -	test_cube() to create and test Cube class and to further test Prism base class.
 2. Test Two Dimensional Shapes